 - Dredging

-Prior to the beginning of the project, owners of any of the 15 classes of works must notify the Canadian Coast Guard of the day on which the project is expected to begin.
+Prior to the beginning of the project, owners of any of the 15 classes of works that are located on charted navigable waters (nautical charts produced by the Canadian Hydrographic Service) must notify the Canadian Coast Guard of the day on which the project is expected to begin.

 For specific guidance on each classes, visit the External Submission Site under the tab: Awareness documents and templates.